 The fundamentals of counting blackjack cards at a casino is using a points system where cards are assigned points based on their value.

 There are several different card-counting strategies, but the simplest and most commonly used is the Hi-Lo system.
-In this system, cards are split into three categories and then assigned points of -1, 0, +1.
-By using this points system, card counters can get an idea of the number of high cards left in the deck.
+In this system, cards are split into three categories and then assigned points of -1, 0, and +1.
+By using this point system, card counters can get an idea of the number of high cards left in the deck.

 Card Counting Basics